 Sorry but we don’t accept pets.

 ** Fishing parties — please call to discuss prices and sleeping options.
 I am happy to spread out groups so each guest has his or her own bed to sleep in.
 We can easily accommodate six in their own beds, more if the fishing party includes couples.
 In addition to breakfasts, I occasionally prepare sack lunches and dinners…please call for details.

-A county tax of 8 percent is added to room fees and a one-time cleaning fee of $25 is added.
+A county tax of 8 percent is added to room fees.
 I ask for a two-night minimum stay, three nights during July and August.